Mr-Scarf/pands-project/README.md

 3.  **Summarise the Data**
-Descriptive statistics (mean,min,max,standard deviation,median) are generated using `.describe()`
+Descriptive statistics (mean,min,max,standard deviation,median) are generated using `.describe()` & saved to a text file.

 4.  **Visualise Features -Histogram**
-Used `matplotlib` to create histograms to understand the distribution of each feature.
+Used `matplotlib` to create histograms to understand the distribution of each feature & saved to a png file.

 5.  **Investigate *& Analyse Relationships - Scatter Plot**
+Used 'seaborn' to create a pairplot of the features & discuss what the pairplot depicts.
-Created a scatter plot of two features to show relationship between 'petal length (cm)' & 'petal width (cm)' Use numpy.polyfit to add a regression line to the scatter plot of 'petal length (cm)' & 'petal width (cm)'
+Created an additional scatter plot of two features - 'petal length (cm)' & 'petal width (cm)' - and added a regression line using 'numpy.polyfit'  to show the distribution of the data.

+6.  **Other Analysis - Fit a Simple Linear Regression** Calculated the coefficient of determination r²

-6.  **Analyse Class Distributions**
+7.  **Analyse Class Distributions**
 Create box-plots of the petal lengths for each of the three classes using color-coded plots.

-7.  **Other Analysis - Compute Correlations**
+8.  **Other Analysis - Compute Correlations**
-Calculate the correlation coefficients between the features & displayed the results as a heatmap using matplotlib.
+Calculate the correlation coefficients between the features & displayed the results as a heatmap using 'matplotlib'.

-8.  **Other Analysis - Fit a Simple Linear Regression** Calculated the coefficient of determination r² & fitted it to a scatter plot

-9. **Other Analysis - Pairplot**
-Used seaborn to create a pairplot of the data set & discuss what the pairplot depicts.

-10. **Summary**
+9. **Conclusion**
+Closing comments on the analysis & key findings.

   ## Installation